cloud-gov/hhs-acf-uc-api/README.md

     /discharges?on=2016-07-14 # on a particular day
     /discharges/count # defaults to today
     /discharges/count?on=2016-07-14 # on a particular day

+#### In care on a given date*

+    /discharges # defaults to today
+    /discharges?on=2016-07-14 # on a particular day
+    /discharges/count # defaults to today
+    /discharges/count?on=2016-07-14 # on a particular day

 ----

 ## Sample queries